Funding and Grants

 Awards are for travel between Sept.
 2023 and June 2024.
 The URC will accept only one application per eligible applicant per year.
 In order to be reimbursed, you must have submitted your application and been approved by the URC prior to your travel.
 We are unable to reimburse students for travel completed without an approved application.

 Should the application be successful, the actual award amount may depend on available funds, number of applicants, and the distance/costs necessary for travel.
 Awards will typically be less than $500.
-Travel awards can only be applied for actual expenses incurred, and award recipients must submit original receipts to receive travel reimbursement* travel policies.
+Travel awards can only be applied for actual expenses incurred, and award recipients must submit original receipts to receive travel reimbursement.
 A complete application MUST include documentation that the student will be presenting (or has presented) at a professional and/or academic conference.

-Travel Grant Deadline: TBD
+STUDENT Travel Grant Application

 Undergraduate Research Assistant Program

-The Undergraduate Research Council in partnership with the Financial Aid Office is pleased to support the Undergraduate Research Assistant Program (URAP) through which faculty members from across the College may request a Work Study eligible student as a research assistant to advance their research/scholarly activities.
+The Undergraduate Research Council in partnership with the Financial Aid Office is pleased to support the Undergraduate Research Assistant Program (URAP) through which faculty members from across the College may request a Work-Study eligible student as a research assistant to advance their research/scholarly activities.
 Students selected for this opportunity would be paid to assist faculty in their research and can gain valuable research skills and experience.
 Responsibilities will vary depending on the position.
 In general, the work may be more task-oriented (e.g., literature searches, grant proposal support, data entry, or routine lab work) than research undertaken through independent study or summer fellowship.
 Several faculty within a department or across disciplines can and are encouraged to jointly apply for a single student research assistant position.
-Work Study students are assigned for a semester or a full academic year unless they cease to have financial eligibility, maintain good academic standing or drop below full-time undergraduate enrollment
+Work-Study students are assigned for a semester or a full academic year unless they cease to have financial eligibility, maintain good academic standing or drop below full-time undergraduate enrollment

 This is a pre-matched program—Faculty are required to identify an eligible student as part of their application.
 In advance of the URAP application, it may be helpful for faculty members to post a “job announcement” to recruit potential students.
 Financial aid decisions and awards to students are made by the Financial Aid Office based on submission of the FAFSA data for the appropriate academic year.
-Eligibility for work-study cannot be determined until the Financial Aid Office has received the student’s FAFSA data and positions under this program can only be made to students who qualify for the federal Work Study program (as verified by the Financial Aid Office).
+Eligibility for work-study cannot be determined until the Financial Aid Office has received the student’s FAFSA data and positions under this program can only be made to students who qualify for the federal Work-Study program (as verified by the Financial Aid Office).
 Student participants will receive an hourly salary for hours worked during the academic year and are expected to work for 5 or 10 hours a week (based on eligibility) for the entire academic year until their award is exhausted (calculated on a per semester basis) or their eligibility status is revoked.

 Expectations for faculty: